Romania national football team: Home stadium

-The Romania national team mainly plays its home games at the Arena Națională in Bucharest, the largest stadium in the country, which was opened in 2011 and has a capacity of 55,600 seats.
-The National Stadium is a Category 4 venue and hosted the 2012 UEFA Europa League Final and UEFA Euro 2020 matches.
+The Romania national team mainly plays its home games at the Arena Națională in Bucharest, the largest stadium in the country.
+It opened in 2011 and has a capacity of 55,600 seats.
+The stadium is a Category 4 venue and hosted the 2012 Europa League final and Euro 2020.

-Other games, including not only friendlies but also FIFA World Cup and UEFA European Championship qualifiers, have been played in recent years at other venues such as the Cluj Arena (Cluj-Napoca), the Ion Oblemenco Stadium (Craiova), the Steaua Stadium (Bucharest), or the smaller Ilie Oană (Ploiești), Dr. Constantin Rădulescu (Cluj-Napoca), and Rapid-Giulești (Bucharest) stadiums.
+Other games, including friendlies and World Cup and Euro qualifiers, have been played at other venues such as the Steaua Stadium (Bucharest), the Ion Oblemenco Stadium (Craiova), the Cluj Arena (Cluj-Napoca), the smaller Dr. Constantin Rădulescu (Cluj-Napoca), Ilie Oană (Ploiești) and Rapid-Giulești (Bucharest) stadiums.

 Media coverage

 Romania's UEFA Nations League games, major tournament qualifiers and friendlies are to be televised on Pro TV up until 2022.
 Between 2008 and 2014, Antena 1 had the rights to broadcast the country's home matches, friendlies and qualifiers.
 From 2014 to 2018, Romania's qualifying matches for the European Championship and the World Cup, plus two pre-Euro and one post-Euro friendly match were taken over by TVR.
 The friendly matches that were not broadcast by TVR were taken over by Pro TV.
 In March 2019, the latter took over all broadcasts of Romania's fixtures from TVR, with the effective broadcasting starting in September 2018.